ephemerecreative/ECRedPress/README.md

     - An array of string with HTTP methods, like GET or POST, which should be cached.
 Default is just GET.
 - `CACHE_EXPIRATION`
     - *Int*
     - An integer specifying how long a page should remain in the cache.
-Default is one hour.
+Default is 15 minutes.
 - `NOCACHE_REGEX`
     - *String Array*
     - An array with regular expressions applied to urls that should _not_ be cached.